 - R1.
-The Council's Financial Regulations should be reviewed and updated appropriately to bring them into line with the recently revised NALC model document suitably tailored to meet the Council's specific requirements. - R2.
+The Council's Financial Regulations should be reviewed and updated appropriately to bring them into line with the recently revised NALC model document suitably tailored to meet the Council's specific requirements.
+These have been brought into line with the latest NALC model document. - R2.
 Once that review is completed, the Standing Orders should also be reviewed to ensure consistency with the revised Financial Regulations.
+As above, appropriate action has been taken to ensure consistency.